mayads/Simple-Gox-Trader/README.md

     - amount of bitcoins to buy
 - [price]
     - price to buy the bitcoins for in USD
+- [currency]
+    - currency to buy in, optional, default is 'USD'
 - -h
     - get the help